 The symptoms of pharyngitis and tonsillitis can be like other health conditions.
-Make sure your?child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How are pharyngitis and tonsillitis diagnosed in a child?

-Your child's healthcare provider will ask about your child?s current symptoms.
-He or she will check your child's temperature.
+Your child's healthcare provider will ask about your child’s current symptoms.
+They will check your child's temperature.
 The provider will examine your child, paying close attention to the ears, nose, throat, and tonsils.
-Depending on your child?s symptoms, the provider may do a throat culture or blood tests.
+Depending on your child’s symptoms, the provider may do a throat culture or blood tests.

 How are pharyngitis and tonsillitis treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 If your child has a bacterial infection, then they will be treated with antibiotics.
 If bacteria are not the cause of the infection, then the treatment will focus on making your child comfortable.
 Treatment may include:

 Taking acetaminophen or ibuprofen as a liquid or pills for pain.
 Other medicines or treatments may be recommended for severe pain.
 Talk with your child's healthcare provider before giving them any medicine, especially if it is for the first time.

 Increasing how much your child drinks.
 Some teas have ingredients that soothe the throat.